Candidates for three-quasiparticle $K$-isomers in odd-even Md-Rg nuclei: INTRODUCTION

 The most up-to-date information regarding isomers in the heaviest nuclei can be found in the following references: Ackermann et al. (2015), Asai et al. (2015), Theisen et al. (2015), Dracoulis et al. (2016), Walker et al. (2020), and A. Lopez-Martens with K. Hauschild (2022) \cite{Ackermann2015,Asai2015,Theisen2015,Dracoulis2016,Walker2020,Lopez2}.

 A precise prediction of the high-$K$ isomer would require reliable estimates not only of energies but also of $EM$ transition probabilities among various nuclear states and that is beyond the reach of the present theory of heavy nuclei.
 Instead, one usually finds high-$K$ ``optimal'' (i.e., obtained by the tilted Fermi surface method) configurations (or close to them) and selects those with low enough energies.
 For a theoretical overview based on the Nilsson-Strutinsky approach, see the work by Walker et al. (2016) \cite{Walker2016}.
-Both eperimental studies and theoretical predictions agree that $K$-isomers occur in nuclei near nobelium, rutherfordium and heavier.
-The likelihood of $K$-isomer existence can be attributed to the predicted deformed subshell gaps around $Z=100$ and $N=152$ \cite{Greenlees2008}.
+Both experimental studies and theoretical predictions agree that $K$-isomers occur in nuclei near nobelium, rutherfordium and heavier.
+The likelihood of $K$-isomer existence can be attributed to the proximity of high-$\Omega$ orbitals to the Fermi level and the predicted deformed subshell gaps around $Z=100$ and $N=152$ \cite{Greenlees2008}.

-In the present paper we studied nuclei in the following range of neutron numbers: $N=$142-166 in Md, Lr, Db, $N=$144-166 in Bh, $N=$146-166 in Mt and $N=$148-166 in Rg.
+In the present work we studied nuclei in the following range of neutron numbers: $N=$142-166 for Md, Lr, Db, $N=$144-166 for Bh, $N=$146-166 for Mt and $N=$148-166 for Rg.
 Compared to studies of $K$-isomers in even-even nuclei like those in \cite{Liu2014}, the present one (odd-even systems) has to face a significantly larger number of potential candidates.
-In order to appreciate the uncertainty of pairing strength, we study three pairing versions giving different excitation energies of 3q.p. configurations.
+In order to appreciate the uncertainty of the strength of pairing correlations, we study three pairing versions giving different excitation energies of 3q.p. configurations.
 We also add some considerations regarding a possible decay of the candidate for isomer to the rotational band built on the one-proton configuration that is included in it.
-A brief discussion of a possible hindrance of high-$K$ configuration $\alpha$-decay is included and illustrated in the extreme case of the predicted $Q_{\alpha}$-hindrance.
+A brief discussion of a possible hindrance of the $\alpha$-decay of high-$K$ configurations is included and illustrated in the extreme case of the predicted $Q_{\alpha}$-hindrance.

 The calculations and selection of candidates for high-$K$ isomers are described in Sect.
 II, results are presented and discussed in Sect.
 III and conclusions are given in Sect.
 IV.
+Tables with calculated characteristics of the lowest high-$K$ configurations are provided in the supplementary material.